MAYURESHBAILURKAR/supreme-honey-5251/README.md

 # supreme-honey-5251
 ### For Educational And Learning Purpose*

-Hey👋, this is the cloning of one of the best E-commerce website named “SkinStore.com”.
+Hey👋, this is the clone of one of the best E-commerce website named “SkinStore.com”.
 This project was assigned to me in construct week .SkinStore.com a E-commerce website where they sell cosmetics skin products as well as provide hair and skincare treatment.

 ## Technology Stack Used
 - REACT JS